BASIC TERMINOLOGY USED IN

 signals are continuous variations of voltage or

 current.
-They are essentially single-valued
+They are essentially

 functions of time.
 Sine wave is a fundamental